janpetzold/az305-learning/README.md

 SQL Server in IaaS VM

 - needs patching, backup > full responsibility
-- may be needed for sophisticated features like SSIS (SQL Server Integration Services for data integration) which are not supported by Azure SQL DB and whre Managed Azure is not an option.
+- may be needed for sophisticated features like SSAS, SSRS, SSIS (SQL Server Integration Services for data integration) which are not supported by Azure SQL DB and where Managed Azure is not an option.
 SSIS can also be deployed as integration runtime to Data Factory.

+SSMA only supports other databases, e.g. DB2.

+Guidelines to optimize performance for your SQL Server on Azure Virtual Machines (VMs) include:
+- set host caching to read-only for data file disks
+- set host caching to none for log file disks

 With SQL Server on Azure VMs in a single subnet, the distributed network name (DNN) routes traffic to the appropriate clustered resource.
 It provides an easier way to connect to an Always On availability group (AG) than the virtual network name (VNN) listener, without the need for an Azure Load Balancer.

 DNN provides a unified namespace to access services within a clustered environment but does not depend on a static IP address.
 It is essentially a network name that is resolved by DNS services and is used to distribute requests across multiple instances, pods or nodes.
 VNN ties to one or more IP addresses but remains consistent regardless of which node in the cluster the SQL Server instance is running on.
 This stability ensures that even if there's a failover to another node, the network name used by client applications does not change.

+Failover time is faster when using a DNN listener (vs. VNN) since there is no need to wait for the network load balancer to detect the failure event and change its routing.

 SQL Server HADR (High Availability and disaster recovery) features: